vkum29/pov/react/practice.md

 Tips for writing React(version 0.15) code

-- Break your app into small composable view
+- Break your app into smaller compossible views

 Eg.
   Heading